Ninja Experience in Iga from Kyoto with Beef Lunch and Museum

 Iga-ryu Ninja Museum guided tour

-An Iga beef set meal featuring local vegetables and Iga seasonings, served with locally grown Iga rice at the restaurant at the ninja experience venue
+Iga beef set meal with local vegetables, served with locally grown Iga rice at the restaurant at the ninja experience venue.
+The restaurant also provide vegan meals and halal meals on request.

 Hotel pick up and drop off